BlacktearsProjects/Association/README.md

 What to do :

 All :
-1- Make it work well with all the browsers and computers
+1- Make it work well with all the browsers and computers : change with flex box and % to adapt it.

 Home :
+2- Add a home page with 2 buttons : RETIF 12 or RETIF 14.

+Accueil :
 2- Add students and teachers sections to sign in and remove the connection section 3- Remove News and put them in élèves section

 ÉLÈVE :
-4- Add élève section with useful links, news, hours, and places
+4- Add "élève" section with useful links, news, hours and places of the courses

 Intervenant :
 2- Remove the Forum and add the calenders